mneilly/linux-unity-ml-agents-nvidia-docker/README.md

 [nvidia-docker2](https://github.com/nvidia/nvidia-docker/wiki/Installation-%28version-2.0%29)
 installed. nvidia-docker2 provides an NVIDIA docker runtime that enables use of the GPU from docker.

+Since OpenGL is also installed you are not required to use a headless trainng enviroment.

 # Building the Docker image